 Here is a list of the 19 MRT stations along the 31-station Sungai Buloh-Kajang route which provide access to shopping outlets, based on information provided by MRT Corp.

 Other shopping spots not mentioned in the infographic are Sunway Nexis and Giant Kota Damansara which are accessible from the Surian MRT station; eCurve and Tesco Kota Damansara from Mutiara Damansara MRT station; Glo Damansara Mall and Hero Supermarket from Taman Tun Dr Ismail MRT station.

 In total, there are 43 shopping malls, supermarkets, wet markets and street markets for the convenience of the passengers.
 Also, there are also around 11 hospitals or healthcare providers along the MRT SBK line.

 Summary for stations for MRT Sungai Buloh-Kajang line

 The MRT Sungai Buloh-Kajang line comprises 31 stations, with 7 stations located along a 9.5 kilometre underground railway system.

 The following is a simplified table showing the integrations and connections of MRT Sungai Buloh-Kajang line with other rail systems to complete the Greater KL / Klang Valley Integrated Transit System.

 |MRT Sungai Buloh-Kajang Line|

-What is the role of MRT Sungai Buloh-Kajang line in the Greater Kuala Lumpur / Klang Valley Integrated Transit System – For better visualization of MRT Sungai Buloh-Kajang line in the integrated system, please review Line 9 – MRT Sungai Buloh-Kajang line on the following integrated transit map.
+What is the role of MRT Sungai Buloh-Kajang line in the Greater Kuala Lumpur / Klang Valley Integrated Transit System?
+For better visualization of MRT Sungai Buloh-Kajang line in the integrated system, please review Line 9 – MRT Sungai Buloh-Kajang line on the following integrated transit map.